horuscoding/my-portfolio/README.md

-# my-portfolio
+# Chad Elkin's portfolio

-My professional portfolio
+This is the start of my professional portfolio.
+It will use AWS and ReactJS.